Understanding the DHCS Licensing Process

 What is the DHCS?

 The DHCS is a California agency that oversees services for its 15.4 million Medi-Cal recipients.
-Medi-Cal is the healthcare safety net provided for millions of low-income and disabled residents of California.
+Medi-Cal program is the healthcare safety net provided for millions of low-income and disabled residents of California.
 Therefore, the DHCS services about one-third of California who are on Medi-Cal.

-DHCS administers a wide range of programs for the state, some of which are federal programs.
+DHCS administers a wide range of programs for the state, some of which are federal law programs.
 Among these programs are those that provide mental health and addiction recovery services.
 For this reason, someone operating a behavioral health facility in CA will need to obtain DHCS licensing.

 Understanding ASAM and Level of Care (LOC) Designations